top of page

 Weighing in at 75m tonnes and measuring 24ft.
 X 35ft, this home is one of the largest at Fisherman's Wharf.
 The base was engineered and built by IMF in Delta, BC and towed to Victoria in 2005.
 The home has positive floatation built of solid standard beadboard insulation with 4 ½ foot high concrete walls and concrete floor decking.
 The home’s christened name was Edwards by the Sea, and she came to the Wharf as a result of the 2002 lottery.
 With the help of a perpendicular dock, The Silver Lining is considered to be an excellent shield to other Dock A float homes more vulnerable to the winds.

 In the theme of a deconstructed Orca, the deck silhouette is from an overhead view of the bow of the Orca.
-Carved by David, there is a pod of Orcas at the terminus of each of eight beams cantilevered out from the bedroom to support the upper deck.
-An Orca mural is being created for the main floor master bedroom.
-The Leffs live here year-round and continue to evolve their home to suit their functional needs and artistic expressions.
+Carved by David Leff, there is a pod of Orcas at the terminus of each of eight beams cantilevered out from the bedroom to support the upper deck.
+Artistic and architectural additions are on-going.

 A9 - Jeanne Normande